syscoin/syscoin-fusion/readme.md

-# App Engine Cron for Google Cloud Functions for Firebase
+# App Engine Cron with Google Cloud Functions for Firebase
 Google App Engine provides a Cron service.
 Using this service for scheduling and Google Cloud Pub/Sub for distributed messaging, you can build an application to reliably schedule tasks which can trigger Google Cloud Functions.